Don’t Expect Fireworks

 It didn’t feel different in any meaningful way.
 It didn’t feel like a momentous occasion.
 Nothing like the victorious culmination of countless hours of devotion.

-But I think it’s different than that.
+But I don’t think it’s like that.

 I think change is something you recognize in retrospect.
 When you glance in the rearview mirror and realize your old life—the old you—is slowly receding into the horizon.
 And only then do you realize how far you’ve come.